scalar-labs/kelpie-test/lamb/README.md

       }
     }
     ```
-- You don't have to change the paths like the contract configuration file and the variable configuration file in the default [lamb_config.toml](./lamb_config.toml)
+- You don't have to change the paths of the contract configuration file and the variable configuration file in the default [lamb_config.toml](./lamb_config.toml)

 ## Benchmark configuration
 You can configure a benchmark job by a toml file just like usual Kelpie applications.